OpenAgentsInc/cloudburrow/README.md

 - Designed for automation
   - Scriptable with `bun` and JSON-RPC; easy to embed in workflows, CI, or agent runtimes.

-- Agent-native, device‑to‑device primitive
-  - If bridges can operate without per‑device centralized accounts, tunnels become a reusable building block for agents to form on‑demand device‑to‑device links.
-MCP acts as the control plane (create/status/revoke), while the tunnel is the data plane (`wss://…/ws`).

 ## What We’re Building